PacificBiosciences/pbmm2/README.md

     ZMWs for (A):
     Allow diff barcode pair       : 157264 (74%)
     Allow same barcode pair       : 188026 (88%)
+    Bad adapter yield loss        : 10112 (5%) <- Only with --bad-adapter-ratio
+    Bad adapter impurity          : 10348 (5%) <- Only without --bad-adapter-ratio

     Reads for (B):
     Above length                  : 1278461 (100%)